Goals of the 360-Degree Feedback Process

 The employees share the data with their manager in many of these organizations.
 Then, the employee and the manager work together as a team to make a professional development plan that will benefit the employee and the organization.

 Other organizations use multi-rater or peer feedback as one component of their performance appraisal process.
 In these instances, the responses from coworkers do influence the ratings the employees receive.
 In organizations with a process like this, coworkers worry about what to say because they know their ratings will have a bearing on their coworker's pay.

 Handling Feedback in Team-Oriented Environments

-My bias about 360-degree feedback is that organizations need to first develop a performance management system.
-As your organization becomes more comfortable with and has fully integrated this overall performance management system, you can effectively introduce 360-degree feedback as part of your overall system.
+A personal bias that is shared by many managers in organizations about 360-degree feedback is that organizations need to first develop a performance management system.
+As your organization becomes more comfortable with and has fully integrated this overall performance management system, you can most effectively introduce 360-degree feedback as part of your overall system.

 All employees benefit from feedback if the process is well-managed and has structure.
 In a structured system, coworkers and the boss answer specific questions about the individual's performance.
 The questions may have rankings such as score the individual's skill in this area on a scale of 1-5 with 5 representing the best.

 You will usually find some open-ended questions, too.
 This gives the participants a chance to express whatever the questions don't adequately cover.
 A free-for-all, say anything system with no structure can result in way too much information that is too difficult to process.